Infinidat/infi.cwrap/README.md

 ========

-Working with ctypes is hard. specifically, wrapping functions is hard. this module helps you do that.
+Working with ctypes is hard. specifically, wrapping functions is hard.
+This module helps you do that.

 Usage
 -----